-- 25. Unprotected left main diameter stenosis >30% - 26.
-Target vessel is excessively tortuous defined as the presence of two or more bends $>90^{\circ}$ or three stenosis >=50%, and intention to treat the side branch with balloon and/or stent
+1. Unprotected left main diameter stenosis >50%.

+2. Target vessel is excessively tortuous defined as the presence of two or more bends $>90^{\circ}$ or three or more bends $>75^{\circ}$.

-- 27. Definite or possible thrombus (by angiography or intravascular imaging) in the target vessel - 28.
-Evidence of aneurysm in target vessel within 10 mm of the target lesion - 29.
-Target lesion is an ostial location (LAD, LCX, or RCA, within 5 mm of ostium) or an branches
+3. Definite or possible thrombus (by angiography or intravascular imaging) in the target vessel.

+4. Evidence of aneurysm in target vessel within 10 mm of the target lesion.

+5. Target lesion is an ostial location (LAD, LCX, or RCA within, 5 mm of ostium) or an unprotected left main lesion.

+6. Chronic Total Occlusion;

-30. Target lesion is a bifurcation involving a side branch of 2.5mm or more with ostial diameter vein or arterial bypass graft
+7. Target lesion is a bifurcation involving a side branch of 2.5 mm or more with ostial diameter stenosis >=50%, and intention to treat the side branch with balloon and/or stent.

-31. Second lesion with >50% stenosis in the same target vessel as the target lesion including its side
+8. Second lesion with >50% stenosis in the same target vessel as the target lesion including its side branches.

-32. Target lesion is located in a native vessel that can only be reached by going through a saphenous
+9. Target lesion is located in a native vessel that can only be reached by going through a saphenous vein or arterial bypass graft.

-- 33. Previous stent within the target vessel implanted within the last year - 34.
-Previous stent within 10 mm of the target lesion regardless of the timing of its implantation - 35.
-Angiographic evidence of a dissection in the target vessel at baseline or after guidewire passage
+10. Previous stent within the target vessel implanted within the last year.

+11. Previous stent within 10 mm of the target lesion regardless of the timing of its implantation.

+12. Angiographic evidence of a dissection in the target vessel at baseline or after guidewire passage.